liberland/docs/blockchain/judiciary/initial_proposal.md

 - **Party A**: The applicant, the party submitting an application to the court.
 - **Party B**: The defendant, the party being mentioned in the application to the court, usually as an opponent to the claim or to a part of the claim.
 - **Judge**: A professional vetted by Liberland (or other users) representing the system's centralized element.
 The on-chain list of active judges includes their fees, case histories, and success-to-failure ratios.
+- (Optional) **Jury**: This refers to a group of individuals, either operating off-chain or on-chain, who may be called upon to validate the verdict issued by the Judge.
+In instances of delict or tort, the Jury may be responsible for delivering the verdict of guilty or not guilty.
+The establishment of a Jury can be stipulated in a smart contract or a traditional contract between the involved parties.
+Additionally, third-party services may be utilized to assemble the Jury."

 ## Impact
 The solution we propose introduces a hybrid entity, central yet decentralized, capable of interpreting intent behind actions within the blockchain.
 Empowered to regulate transactions by reversing or counteracting them, this entity exercises authority particularly in situations where malicious or bad faith intentions are identified.
 By introducing a virtual judiciary, any questionable actions can be evaluated and, if necessary, nullified.